Ustad Hotel: Plot

-A five-star hotel named "Beach Bay" next door wants to acquire the land on which Ustad Hotel stands.
-Kareem having incurred lakhs in debt was at the mercy of his bank which was conspiring to seize the restaurant and give the property to the five-star hotel.
-Faizi tells the owner of the Beach Bay that he will not allow him to take over Ustad Hotel's property.
-The owner then bribes the local health department and gets Ustad Hotel closed down because of unhygienic conditions.

-Faizi collects money from the employees and renovates the hotel.
-Shahana, too, has realized the futility of her family's orthodox nature and comes calling.
-She joins Faizi and they reopen the restaurant, which becomes very successful, enabling them to clear the debts.
+During a celebration at Beach Bay, Faizi sees a plan to expand Beach Bay which includes Karim Ikka's property and Ustad Hotel.
+With Shahana's help, he figures out that the owner of Beach Bay wants to acquire the land on which Ustad Hotel stands.
+Kareem Ikka having taken a bank loan and was struggling to pay it back was at the mercy of the bank which was conspiring with the owner of Beach Bay to seize the restaurant.
+Faizi and the owner have a confrontation and the owner bribes the local health department and gets Ustad Hotel closed down, citing unhygienic conditions.
+Faizi collects money from the employees and Kareem Ikka's well-wishers and renovates the hotel.
+Shahana, too, joins Faizi and they reopen the restaurant, which becomes very successful and enables them to clear the debts.
 Faizi then receives a new job offer to work as an executive chef in a restaurant in Marseille, France.

-When he breaks this news to his grandfather, Kareem has a heart attack and is hospitalized.
-At the hospital, Kareem asks Faizi to visit his friend Narayanan Krishnan in Madurai, whom Kareem had been funding to feed the poor.
-On seeing how the poor struggle for food, Faizi now understands the meaning of Kareem's words that "anyone can fill a stomach, but only a good cook can fill the heart as well".
-By the time Faizi comes back, Kareem decides to leave everything behind and go on a pilgrimage to the Sufi shrines in North India, his lifelong ambition.
-Faizi changes his mind and stays with Ustad Hotel.
+When he breaks this news to his grandfather, Kareem Ikka has a heart attack and is hospitalized.
+At the hospital, he asks Faizi to visit his friend Narayanan Krishnan in Madurai, whom Kareem Ikka had been funding to feed the poor.
+On seeing how the poor struggle for food, Faizi now understands the meaning of his grandfather's words that "anyone can fill a stomach, but only a good cook can fill the heart as well".
+By the time Faizi comes back, Kareem Ikka decides to leave everything behind and go on a pilgrimage to the Sufi shrines in North India, his lifelong ambition.
+A repentant Abdul Razak gives back Faizi his passport, but Faizi changes his mind and stays with Ustad Hotel.
 He marries Shahana, who helps him run the restaurant.
-Faizi's father in the end changes his mind and starts supporting the restaurant, making it a profitable one.
+In the end Kareem Ikka can be seen on a pilgrimage in Ajmer.